-Mama Cash supports groups and movements of women, girls and trans people around the world that are fighting for recognition and respect for their labour and livelihoods.
+Mama Cash supports groups and movements of women, girls, trans and intersex people around the world that are fighting for recognition and respect for their labour and livelihoods.

 They are insisting that their work be recognised and counted as work.
 They are securing fair pay, decent working conditions and an end to workplace violence.
 They are demanding access to, control over and protection of resources like land, water and forests on which we all depend.
 They are the frontline defenders of this precious planet we call home.

-Women, girls and trans people deserve to have control over decision-making processes that affect their lives.
+Women, girls, trans and intersex people deserve to have control over decision-making processes that affect their lives.
 And they are claiming this right.
 Mama Cash supports them as they organise and mobilise to advance economic justice and transform society.

 Around the world, women, girls and trans people are far more likely to live in poverty.
 Their work is unrecognised, devalued and inadequately paid.
 Their livelihoods and the natural world around them are under severe threat.
 Large-scale development projects put their lands, their forests, their rivers and their lives at risk.
 When women’s, girls’ and trans people’s access to economic and natural resources are limited, so too are their life choices.
 It impairs their safety, health and well-being.